louisgv/doc.ift.org/source/part1/3-traceability-data-systems-sharing.md

 ---
-title: 2.
+title: 3.
 Traceability and the Importance of Standards for Seafood
-description: Process, known issues, caveats and feedback requested.
 ---

 Apollo is an implementation of GraphQL designed for the needs of product